and the Time of the End

 As a further example of using the names of patriarchs to identify geographical areas, note on map “A” that the use of the word JAVAN is the geographical term for the southern European areas bordering the Mediterranean.
 JAVAN gave rise to four patriarchs who went with their few descendants after the Tower of Babel into the southern European areas (and also to the western half of North America):

-- His son TOGARMAR settled our modern Spain and Portugal and the western half of North America.
+- His son TOGARMAH settled our modern Spain and Portugal and the western half of North America.

 - The people of KITTIM went to Italy, parts of Asia Minor and Cyprus.